sssDeveloper/AirQualityQuotient/README.md

 # How are we helping

-AirQualityQuotient will provide meaningful insights and tools on how air quality of the city has changed over the years.
+AirQualityQuotient will provide meaningful insights and tools leveraging "ASDI OpenAQ" dataset on how air quality of the city has changed over the years.
 This will empower activists and citizens with necessary information to question policy makers and bring about a change for the better and increase livability and sustainabilty of the city.

 # MVP for hackathon and Future